QLVL/nephosem/docs/source/index.rst

 The Nephosem package is at the core of this workflow, but is then expanded with other tools:

 * The `semasioFlow <https://github.com/montesmariana/semasioFlow>`_ Python package,
   which organizes and compacts Nephosem functions in a way specific to the semasiological workflow;
-* The `semcloud <https://github.com/montesmariana/semcloud>`_ R package, which takes the output of semasioFlow and prepares the data for visualization, running dimensionality reduction and clustering and generating annotated concordances[#ann]_.
+* The `semcloud <https://github.com/montesmariana/semcloud>`_ R package, which takes the output of semasioFlow and prepares the data for visualization, running dimensionality reduction and clustering and generating annotated concordances[#ann]_ .
-* The `nephoVis <https://github.com/QLVL/NephoVis>`_ interactive visualization tool (see link above) for exhaustive, qualitative exploration of the models.
+* The `NephoVis <https://github.com/QLVL/NephoVis>`_ interactive visualization tool (see link above) for exhaustive, qualitative exploration of the models.
 * The `Level 3 ShinyApp <https://github.com/montesmariana/Level3>`_ for deeper exploration of individual models.

+To start, you can take a look at :doc:`this notebook <createClouds>`, which shows the main steps using semasioFlow and Nephosem, starting with a corpus in conll format (one token per line, columns for different features) and ending with token-by-token distance matrices as well as a number of metadata registers.

 Lectometric workflow
 --------------------